meisserecon/www/course.md

 permalink: /course/
 ---

+This is a master level course for students in economics, banking & finance, and computer science.
+Agent-based financial economics is a controversial but also promising modeling methodology that thrives best when combining economics knowledge with sound software engineering.
+The course starts with an introduction to the principles of agent-based modeling, including its strength and weaknesses.
+Then, step by step, we create a large-scale economic simulation by introducing new and increasingly sophisticated agents (households, firms, funds, etc.), comparing the simulated outcomes with the equilibria known from classic economic theory.
+These agents are implemented by interdisciplinary teams of two students each, one from economics or finance and one from computer science.
+The fitness of these economic agents is tested in a competitive setting.
+Due to the complexity of the simulation, agents will likely have to resort to behavioral heuristics.
+The interesting question is: will the invisible hand succeed in guiding them towards the efficient outcome anyway?

 <b>About</b>

 <p><a href="https://studentservices.uzh.ch/uzh/anonym/vvz/index.html#/modules/list/2017/003/50773378-50772427/details/SM/50857786">Agent-based financial economics</a> is an interdisciplinary master-level course for economists and computer scientists offered by the department of Banking & Finance of University of Zurich.
 It is worth 3.0 ECTS credits and counts as BF4, ECON2, or more generally as OEC/WWF course for University of Zurich students, and as elective course for computer scientists from ETH.</p>